sgill08/sgill08.github.io/_pages/about.md

 ## Projects

-Helps visualize team stats from the 2023-24 Premier League season.
+This app is meant to help visualize Premier League stats that a team has during the 2023-24 season.
+This app contains many features to help with searching for data.
 (More description in the link)

 https://github.com/sgill08/Premier-League-Stats

-Helps make a wreslting bracket automaticly.
+This was a group project.
+Where this application is meant to make a wrestling bracket automaticly after putting in excel files.
 (More description in the link)

 https://github.com/sgill08/Wresting-Bracket-Maker

-The war card game (More description in the link)
+This code is meant to run simulations of the war card game.
+With 52 cards divided between 1 player and 1 computer where the computer deals and checks the cards.(More description in the link)

 https://github.com/sgill08/war-card-game

-The front-end development of the game "Welcome To" (More description in the link)
+This application is the front-end development of the board game, "welcome to".
+This application contains many features from the board game like checkboxes for checking off pools or parks.
+(More description in the link)

 https://github.com/sgill08/WelcomeTo-game

+## Author
+Seth G
+Contact - sagill0730@gmail.com